 - Each company manages its own worker health, safety, and industrial hygiene program and several telecom companies provide voluntary lead testing to employees.

-- Many considerations go into determining whether legacy lead-sheathed telecom cables should be removed or should be left in place, including those regarding the safety of workers who must handle the cables, potential impacts on the environment, the age and composition of the cables, their geographic location, and customer needs as well as the needs of the business and infrastructure demands.
+- Many considerations go into determining whether lead-sheathed telecom cables should be removed or should be left in place, including those regarding the safety of workers who must handle the cables, potential impacts on the environment, the age and composition of the cables, their geographic location, and customer, business, and infrastructure needs.

 A History of Telecom &